 With the rise of mental health and wellness on the rise, more are seeking the help they need for their illness through psychiatric care facilities and proper routine medication.
 While more people are seeking help for their illnesses, the mental health industry overall is still unfit to care for them.

-There is, and has almost always been, a lack of mental health facilities and staff to properly care for those suffering from chronic mental illnesses.
-And with more companies deciding to hire more part-time staff than full-time, the demand for more healthcare staffing agencies to provide contracted psychiatric nurses will only continue to rise.
+There is and has almost always been, a lack of mental health facilities and staff to properly care for those suffering from chronic mental illnesses.
+With more companies deciding to hire more part-time staff than full-time, the demand for more healthcare staffing agencies to provide contracted psychiatric nurses will only continue to rise.

 The Push for Part-Time Workers